elevateforhumanity/fix2/AUTOPILOT_README.md

 # 🤖 AUTOPILOT VIDEO SYSTEM

-**Automated video setup, generation, and deployment for Elevate Connects Directory**
+**Automated video setup, generation, and deployment for Elevate for Humanity**

 ---